flake9025/stack-helper/README.md

 ## Overview
 This project is a Spring Boot stack builder helper, which allows fast and easy implementation of OpenAPI 3.0 REST Services.
-It will help you focus on business logic instead of writing repetitive code for CRUD, Search, Paging and Sorting operations.
+It will help you focus on business logic instead of writing repetitive code for CRUD, Filtering, Paging and Sorting operations.
 It uses generics types for business objects :
 - Entity (Ex: Pet)
 - Primary Key type (ex: Integer, Long, String, etc)